 How Do I Use A Profit Sharing Agreement?

-Normally, a Profit Sharing Agreement will need to be negotiated between the parties.
-It is important that everyone understands what their roles and responsibilities are under the agreement, and how the revenue will be distributed.
-Once you have come to an agreement, it is a good idea to have the contract formally drafted by a lawyer and signed by all parties involved.
-This ensures everyone is clear about terms of the Profit Sharing Agreement, minimising the legal and commercial risks.
+Typically, a Profit Sharing Agreement is negotiated between the parties to reflect their respective contributions and expectations.
+It is essential that everyone understands their roles and responsibilities, as well as how revenue and expenses will be distributed.
+Once an agreement is reached, it’s a good idea to have the contract formally drafted – consider using our contract review and redraft services – and signed by all parties to minimise both legal and commercial risks.

 Example Of Profit Sharing Agreement